 David Rubenstein Biography

-American lawyer, investor, philanthropist and public servant (born 1949)
+American lawyer and businessman (born 1949)

 Early life and education

-Rubenstein graduated from the college preparatory high school Baltimore City College, an all-male school at the time.
+Rubenstein graduated from the college preparatory high school Baltimore City College in 1966, an all-male school at the time.
 He then attended Duke University, where he was elected to Phi Beta Kappa and graduated magna * laude with a Bachelor of Arts in political science in 1970.
 He earned his J.D. from the University of Chicago Law School in 1973, and was an editor of the University of Chicago Law Review.

 Early law career